Careers at the Chestnut School

 Attention to Detail

 The Chestnut School team runs a tight ship: we prioritize professionalism.
-This means we focus on a smaller number of high-quality endeavors rather than completing a slew of mediocre projects.
-Sloppiness and shoddy work are not how we roll–this means we spend lots of time on editing, processes, checking each other’s work, and overcommunication.
+We focus on fewer high-quality endeavors rather than completing a slew of mediocre projects.
+Sloppiness and shoddy work are not how we roll—we spend lots of time on editing, processes, checking each other’s work, and overcommunication.
 This doesn’t mean we don’t fudge up.
 Instead, we have each other’s backs to catch the inevitable mistakes, missteps, misunderstandings, or oversights.
 And we give ourselves the time to plan, plant, prune, and weed each and every project.

 Overdelivering

-We are a high-touch company, prioritizing student support through technical and instructional assistance.
-Our students are ALWAYS our top priority and our reputation is a testimony to our integrity in timely communication and overdelivering.
+We are a high-touch company that prioritizes student support through technical and instructional assistance.
+Our students are ALWAYS our top priority, and our reputation is a testimony to our integrity in timely communication and overdelivery.
 Our pricing reflects the quality of our work and our top-tier customer service.

 Impeccable Integrity

 We are diehards for attribution and reciprocity.
 Our culture thrives on honesty, personal responsibility, and discretion.
 We have a zero-tolerance policy for plagiarism.
-Our standards for attribution are clearly outlined in handbook form for our team, as well as guest writers, teachers, and contributors.
+Our standards for attribution are clearly outlined in handbook form for our team, guest writers, teachers, and contributors.

 We're Hiring!